katarohith/E-Commerce-Web-Application/README.md

 For any questions or feedback, feel free to reach out:

-G.LAKSHMI NARAYANA REDDY
+K. ROHITH NAIDU
 Company: THIRANEX
-Email: gumreddylakshminarayana@karunya.edu.in
+Email: katarohith@karunya.edu.in